-The Hypermotion cameras should clearly be distinguished from the supermotion and ultramotion cameras in two respects:
+The Hypermotion cameras should clearly be distinguished from the supermotion cameras in two respects:

-- The A/V material from the supermotion and ultramotion cameras is continuously fed into the EVS server, whereas the A/V material from the hypermotion cameras is recorded on the camera buffer, and then ingested into the EVS server when the operation sends a play command to the hypermotion camera. - The A/V material from supermotion and ultramotion cameras is ingested into the EVS server through one physical record channel per phase, whereas the A/V material from the hypermotion camera is ingested into the EVS server through one physical record channel.
+- The A/V material from the supermotion cameras is continuously fed into the EVS server, whereas the A/V material from the hypermotion cameras is recorded on the camera buffer, and then ingested into the EVS server when the operator sends a play command to the hypermotion camera. - The A/V material from supermotion cameras is ingested into the EVS server through one physical record channel per phase, whereas the A/V material from the hypermotion camera is ingested into the EVS server through one physical record channel.

-See section "Hypermotion Management" on page 232 for more information on the configuration related to hypermotion cameras.
+See section "Hypermotion Management" on page 214 for more information on the configuration related to hypermotion cameras.

-The feeds from supermotion and ultramotion cameras can directly be ingested into EVS servers.
+The feeds from supermotion cameras can directly be ingested into EVS servers.
 The camera's number of phases directly determines the number of physical record channels used on the EVS server.

-A two-phase camera will use two physical record channels (primary or secondary link), a three-phase camera will use three physical record channels, and so on.
+A two-phase camera will use two physical record channels (primary or secondary channel with V3X), a three-phase camera will use three physical record channels, and so on.

-For supermotion two-phase cameras, you can use a 3G-SDI connection (single cable) to connect your camera to both physical channels of a codec module (primary and secondary link) at a time.
+For supermotion two-phase cameras, you can use a 3G-SDI connection (single cable) to connect your camera to both physical channels of a codec module (primary and secondary channels) at a time.